-- This steelyard has a 39-inch wooden beam with inlaid silver dots for graduations, iron hook and fittings, and cloth suspension straps.
-The Smithsonian bought it in 1894 from K. Noro, Superintendent of the Osaka Exhibition Association.
+- The Smithsonian bought this steelyard in 1894 from K. Noro, Superintendent of the Osaka Exhibition Association.
+It has a 39-inch wooden beam with inlaid silver dots for graduations, iron hook and fittings, and cloth suspension straps.

 - Ref: H. Ling Roth, “Oriental Steelyards and Bismars,” Journal of the Royal Anthropological Institute of Great Britain and Ireland 42 (1912): 200-233.